 Even if you don't usually budget for the holidays, start tracking your spending while it's still fresh in your mind.
-As you wrap up your purchases, the extra oversight might help you avoid loading up credit cards or dipping into your investments.
+As you wrap up your purchases, the extra oversight might help you avoid loading up credit cards or dipping into your savings.

 When you're done with your gift giving, entertaining and holiday-related traveling, take the time to record and evaluate your spending, even if it's just an estimate.
 Was it too much?
-Will it affect any planned purchases or regular expenses in 2019?
-How about your existing saving and investing plan?
-Would you have done anything differently?
+Will it affect any planned purchases or regular expenses next year?
+How about your existing saving and investing plan—would you have done anything differently?

-Then, consider how a budget—for the 2019 holidays and your 2019 finances—might give you a different perspective on your spending for the coming year.
+Then, consider how a budget—for next year’s holidays and your overall finances—might give you a different perspective on spending.

 Budgeting is the foundation for financial planning.
-Think about it: It's the primary way you can affect your own financial success.
+It's the primary way you can affect your own financial success.
 You can't control the financial markets, but you do control how much you spend, and how much you save.

 Each dollar you save today has the chance to grow and compound over time.
 We're not suggesting canceling your gift-giving traditions!
 A gift here and there won't make much of a difference, just like daily fluctuations in the financial markets won't ruin your future.

 But your total spending and saving patterns will set you up for financial success—or financial stress.

 First, it's important to know what you're budgeting for—short-term goals like holiday spending or far-off goals like retirement or college.
-Our Future Value Calculator can help you determine how much to set aside for a long-term goal, and the Planning for Your Retirement tool dives into more specifics as you approach retirement.
+Our Future Value Calculator can help you determine how much to set aside for a long-term goal, and our other retirement tools dive into more specifics as you approach retirement.

 Armed with a clear vision of your goals and an estimate of the amount you'll need, examine your everyday finances.